ThisWillGoWell/DinoLight/readme.md

 Almost all video signals operate the same way.
-While the way they are transported differs widely depending on the medium (HDMI, DVI, Display Port, compressed/uncompressed) they all end up becoming the same right before they get displayed on the screen.
+While the way they are transported differs widely depending on the medium (HDMI, DVI, Display Port, compressed/uncompressed) they all end up becoming the same as they are wirtten to the screen.
 1. Pixel Clock: High* when there is valid information on the other signals
 2. Pixel value (24 bit): the three byte pixel value in RGB form
 3. H-sync: High* when the current pixel is the last pixel on the row